History of ontology: Modern

-Descartes

 René Descartes' ontological distinction between mind and body has been one of the most influential parts of his philosophy.
 On his view, minds are thinking things while bodies are extended things.
 Thought and extension are two attributes that each come in various modes of being.
 Modes of thinking include judgments, doubts, volitions, sensations and emotions while the shapes of material things are modes of extension.
 Modes come with a lower degree of reality since they depend for their existence on a substance.
 Substances, on the other hand, can exist on their own.
 Descartes' substance dualism asserts that every finite substance is either a thinking substance or an extended substance.
 This position does not entail that minds and bodies actually are separated from each other, which would defy the intuition that we both have a body and a mind.
 Instead, it implies that minds and bodies can, at least in principle, be separated, since they are distinct substances and therefore are capable of independent existence.
 A longstanding problem for substance dualism since its inception has been to explain how minds and bodies can causally interact with each other, as they apparently do, when a volition causes an arm to move or when light falling on the retina causes a visual impression.

-Spinoza

-Baruch Spinoza is well-known for his substance monism: the thesis that only one substance exists.
+Baruch Spinoza is well known for his substance monism: the thesis that only one substance exists.
 He refers to this substance as "God or Nature", emphasizing both his pantheism and his naturalism.
 This substance has an infinite amount of attributes, which he defines as "what the intellect perceives of substance as constituting its essence".
 Of these attributes, only two are accessible to the human mind: thought and extension.
 Modes are properties of a substance that follow from its attributes and therefore have only a dependent form of existence.
 Spinoza sees everyday-things like rocks, cats or ourselves as mere modes and thereby opposes the traditional Aristotelian and Cartesian conception of categorizing them as substances.
 Modes compose deterministic systems in which the different modes are linked to each other as cause and effect.
-Each deterministic system corresponds to one attribute: one for extended things, one for thinking things, etc. Causal relations only happen within a system while the different systems run in parallel without causally interacting with each other.
-Spinoza calls the system of modes Natura naturata ("nature natured") and opposes it to Natura naturans ("nature naturing"), the attributes responsible for the modes.
+Each deterministic system corresponds to one attribute: one for extended things, one for thinking things, and so forth.
+Causal relations only happen within a system while the different systems run in parallel without causally interacting with each other.
+Spinoza calls the system of modes Natura naturata ("nature natured"), and opposes it to Natura naturans ("nature naturing"), the attributes responsible for the modes.
 Everything in Spinoza's system is necessary: there are no contingent entities.
 This is so since the attributes are themselves necessary and since the system of modes follows from them.